Objectives of the Lecture Series

 Topics of the 4th Lecture Series

-The lecture series 2022/2023 will start in November 2022.
-The series will consist of the following 14 lectures on Responsible Consumption with a focus on private household consumption:
+The lecture series 2022/2023 will start in November 2022 and the series will consist of the following 14 lectures on Responsible Consumption with a focus on private household consumption:

 Topic